 - When writing your list, group items into categories, such as fresh produce, dairy, canned goods, and frozen foods.

 - If you are familiar with the store, arrange the items on your list so they follow the store’s layout.
-Mark items you don’t know the location of with a question mark or other notation to remind yourself to keep your eye out for them as you move through the store’s aisles.
+Mark items you do not know the location of with a question mark to remind yourself to keep your eye out for them as you move through the store’s aisles.

-Trips to the grocery store can be tiring, but there are ways to make grocery shopping easier.
+Trips to the grocery store may be tiring, but there are ways to make grocery shopping easier.

-- Try shopping at the same store each time so you become familiar with the store’s layout.
+- Shop at the same store each time so you become familiar with the store’s layout.
 This will reduce the amount of energy you spend walking around looking for items.
-Shopping at a smaller grocery store can also reduce the amount of walking around you have to do, although keep in mind that the food selection may be more limited.
+Shopping at a smaller grocery store also reduces the amount of walking around you have to do, although the food selection may be more limited.

 - Most stores have a directory listing the locations of popular items.
-When you enter the store, ask for a copy of the directory from the customer service desk.
+Ask for a copy of the directory from the customer service desk.
 Some grocery stores now offer computer kiosks around the store to help you locate items during your visit.

-- If you can’t find something, ask for help rather than searching for it by yourself.
+- If you cannot find something, ask for help rather than searching for it yourself.

 - Shop from your grocery list.
-Check off items as you go so you don’t forget anything.
+Check off items as you go so you do not forget anything.